A new approach to bipartite stable matching optimization: Posets and stable matchings

 \subsection{D-antichain-extendible posets}

 We call a poset {\bf D-antichain-extendible} if every maximal antichain is a D-antichain, or equivalently, every antichain can be extended to a D-antichain.

-\Lemma An antichain $A$ of a poset $P=(S,\preceq )$ can be extended to a $D$-antichain if and only if every subset of $A$ with at most two uncomparable elements can be extended.
+\Lemma An antichain $A$ of a poset $P=(S,\preceq )$ can be extended to a $D$-antichain if and only if every subset of $A$ with at most two elements can be extended to a $D$-antichain of $P$.
 A poset is D-antichain-extendible if and only if every antichain with at most two elements can be extended to a D-antichain. \eL

-\Proof The second half immediately follows from the first.
+\Proof The second half follows immediately from the first.
 The necessity of the condition of the first part is immediate.
-To prove the sufficiency, we may assume that $\vert A\vert \geq 3$ and every proper subset of $A$ can be extended to a D-antichain.
+To prove sufficiency, we may assume that $\vert A\vert \geq 3$ and every proper subset of $A$ can be extended to a D-antichain.
 Let $\alpha $ denote the cardinality of a D-antichain and $\{C_1,\dots ,C_\alpha \}$ a partition of $S$ into chains.
 For $i=1,2,3$, let $a_i$ denote the single element of $A\cap C_i$.

 By the assumption, $A-a_i$ can be extended to a D-antichain $A'_i$ for each $i=1,2,3$.
 If $a_i\in A'_i$ for some $i=1,2,3$, then we are done, so suppose that this is not the case.
 Let $b_i$ denote the single element of $C_i\cap A'_i$.